VBM logo

 In the 90s, Peter Drucker put the significance of this organization management method into perspective, when he said: "It's just another tool.
 It is not the great cure for management inefficiency...
 MBO works if you know the objectives, 90% of the time you don't."

-T I P : Here you can discuss and learn a lot more about intangibles measurement and the Skandia Navigator.
+👀TIP: On this website you can find much more about intangibles measurement and the Skandia Navigator!

 Compare with Management by Objectives: Value Based Management | Results-Based Leadership | RACI | Change Management | Seven Habits | Seven Surprises | Path-Goal Theory | Leadership Continuum | Result Oriented Management